geoserver/geoserver.github.io/README.md

 ## Releases

-When a release is performed the site contents are updated to reflect the new release.
+When a release is performed, the site contents are updated to reflect the new release.
 Below is the process of updating site contents for a stable release.

 1. Write a blog post announcing the new release.